jasmohan-narula/import-gcal-event-to-gsheets/README.md

 ## Setup
-1) Create a Google Sheet with the template
+1) Create a Google Sheet with the Template
 2) Configure your GMAIL id in "Calendar ID"
 3) COnfigure start and end date for the time range you want to be updated.
 4) From Menu, Extensions > Apps Script